Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Introduction

 \section{Introduction}

 Digitization and automation have been widely recognized as the next wave of technological revolution, which is envisaged to create a connected world and fundamentally transform industry, business, public services, and our daily life.
-In this context, recent years have seen rapid advancements in the deployment of Internet of Things (IoT) networks, which can be mostly attributed to the increasing communication and sensing capabilities combined with the falling prices of IoT devices \cite{1}, \cite{2}.
+In this context, recent years have seen rapid advancements in the deployment of Internet of Things (IoT) networks, which can be mostly attributed to the increasing communication and sensing capabilities combined with the falling prices of IoT devices \cite{1}.
 According to the Cisco forecast, by 2030 there will be more than 500 billion IoT devices connected to the Internet \cite{3}.
-In the meanwhile, a vast array of multimedia services are blooming rapidly, while the data traffic is growing at an astonishing pace.
-Annual global data traffic is predicted to increase threefold over the next 5 years, reaching 4.8 ZB per year by 2022 \cite{4}.
+Moreover, annual global data traffic is predicted to increase threefold over the next 5 years, reaching 4.8 ZB per year by 2022.
 Fueled by soaring mobile data and increasing device communication, wireless communication systems are evolving toward next generation (5G) wireless networks, by incorporating massive networking, communication, and computing resources.
 Especially, future wireless networks should provide many innovative vertical services to satisfy the diverse service requirements, ranging from residence, work, to social communications.
-The key requirements include the support of up to 1000 times higher data volumes with ultra-low latency (1ms or less than 1ms), and massive device connectivity supporting 10-100x number of connected devices with ultra-high reliability of 99.999\% \cite{5}, \cite{6}.
+The key requirements include the support of up to 1000 times higher data volumes with ultra-low latency and massive device connectivity supporting 10-100x number of connected devices with ultra-high reliability of 99.999\% \cite{5}.
 Such stringent service requirements associated with the increasing complexity of future wireless communications make traditional methods to network design, deployment, operation, and optimization no longer adequate.
 Past and present wireless communications, regulated by mathematical models, are mostly derived from extant conventional communication theories.
 Communication system design significantly depends on initial network conditions and/or theoretical assumptions to characterize real environments.
 However, these techniques are unlikely to handle complex scenarios with many imperfections and network nonlinearities \cite{7}.
 The future wireless communication networks, where the quality of services (QoS) is far beyond the capabilities and applicability of current modeling and design approaches, will require robust and intelligent solutions to adapt to the high network dynamicity for different services in different scenarios \cite{8}.